-Despite the challenges brought on by the global pandemic, we believe that we are well-positioned to capitalize on the favorable long-term economic and demographic trends in Mexico notwithstanding certain short-term macroeconomic and geopolitical challenges.
 According to the International Monetary Fund, Mexico is the second largest economy in Latin America.
-We expect that the Mexican economy and manufacturing sector will continue to benefit from long-term demand drivers including economic growth in the United States and the ever more prevalent near-shoring practices, especially in light of the United States Mexico and Canada Agreement (USMCA).
+Despite the aforementioned macroeconomic and geopolitical challenges, we expect that the Mexican economy and manufacturing sector will continue to benefit from long-term demand drivers including nearshoring practices, especially in light of the United States Mexico and Canada Agreement (USMCA).
 The country's manufacturing sector, in particular, has become more competitive globally as a result of Mexico's competitive and stable labor and freight costs, large and growing skilled labor force and geographic proximity to important consumer markets.
 In addition, Mexico benefits from a growing middle class and young population which is expected to drive an increase in both domestic consumption and its skilled labor force.
 While the retail environment experienced challenges as a result of the COVID-19 pandemic, we expect the retail real estate sector to benefit over the medium to long term from the country's favorable consumer demand dynamics, characterized by improvements in access to credit and consumer purchasing power.
-We believe that our portfolio, together with the significant local experience of our Manager's management team and Macquarie Asset Management's institutional support, will enable us to take advantage of the attractive opportunities in Mexico's real estate market that we expect to result from the country's growing internal demand and manufacturing strengths along with other relevant international demand drivers.
+We believe that our portfolio, together with the significant local experience of our Manager's management team and Macquarie Asset Management's institutional support, will enable us to take advantage of attractive opportunities in Mexico's real estate market.